avrilcoghlan/vibriowatch/docs/source/virulence.rst

 .. _Lee et al 2021: https://pubmed.ncbi.nlm.nih.gov/34566903/

+If an isolate lacks the `ctxA`_ and `ctxB`_ genes, it is predicted to not produce cholera toxin and as a result will not cause severe cholera, probably only relatively mild diarrhoea.

 If you found this useful, you may want to read through the rest of the tutorial to find out more details.

 Predicting additional virulence genes in your isolate